piedrro/DeepGapSeq/README.md

 # DeepGapSeq
 An smFRET analysis package, including deeplearning for gap state identification.
-Includes embedded ebFRET.
+Includes embedded a modified version ebFRET (MATLAB).
 Inspired by DeepLASI and DeepFRET.

 ## Installing DeepGapSeq From GitHub